 This section offers questions to explore and new concepts to mull over.

-Our work this year is not about answers.
+Our work going forward is not about answers.
 It is about questions.
 Where are we coming from and where are we going.
 We are coming from silver, crystal, hand hemmed linens and real flowers.
 It is a ritual rooted in our history.
 Given times are changing and given dramatically declining church membership generally, where do we want to go?
 How do we want to set the Lord’s Table?
 What is the core of our mission, our service?
 What do we want to retain?
 What do we want to modify and what do we want to jettison?
-Does anyone iron?
-Do we use no-iron purificators?
 Do we use real flowers every Sunday or do we adorn the altar in other ways –dried flowers, silk flowers, art?
-Do we have families on altar guilds?
-Do we set up for the service on Saturday morning or can this be done Friday evening to accommodate those who have commitments on Saturday morning and would like to serve on the altar guild.
+Do we have men, youth, children families on altar guilds?
+How can the Diocesan Altar Guild support altar guild ministries in our diocese going forward.

 The DAG was established in 1938 and has served the diocese for just over 80 years.
 DAG has helped set up new churches and their altar guilds, equipped chaplains going to WWII, Korea and Vietnam.
-It served congregational altar guilds as they lived through the culture changes of the 1960s and 70s and the digital revolution and the transformations it brought of the 80s, 90s and 2000s.
+It served congregational altar guilds as they lived through the culture changes of the 1960s and 70s, the digital revolution and the transformations it brought in the 90s and 2000s.
+Over the last 6 years we responded to members’ requests that we move to digital communications and provide opportunities for community among people serving on altar guild ministries throughout our diocese.
+DAG shifted from a paper newsletter and notices to digital notices.
+We created a website.
+We held annual luncheon meetings with speakers at Grace Cathedral which was considered a central location by our members.

-Is it time to re-imagine this ministry or to conclude it?
+Is it time to make more changes, to re-imagine this ministry or is it time to conclude it with thanksgiving and in celebration of its long history of service?

 The Concept Of Liminal Space